datastax/dsbulk/changelog/README.md

 - [improvement] DAT-240: Detect console width on Windows.
 - [improvement] DAT-229: Allow user-supplied options to contain control characters.
 - [improvement] DAT-237: Numeric overflows should display the original input that caused the overflow.
+- [improvement] DAT-235: Improve error message when mapping is wrong.

 ### 1.0.0